 Part of the work in this course will be performed in groups.
-Students should form small groups (3 members maximum) during the first two weeks of the course.
+Students should form small groups (3 members required, and also the maximum number) during the first two weeks of the course.
 It is important that you select your groups to include a diverse set of skills.
 With the self-introduction information referenced above, which is accessible via eLearning system, each student should join a group or communicate with others to self-form a group.
+Everyone MUST sign-up in eLearning for their desired group number.
 Please do this as early as practical in the course, so your group is working prior to first group assignment.